Financial-Times/n-magnet/README.md

 - [newsletter-demo](http://localhost:5005/newsletter-demo)

 ## Known issues / to do
-### oGrid issue
-Demo is broken by `src/components/newsletter-signup/main.js`

-Error: ```main.js:14 Uncaught TypeError: oGrid.setMinSupportedIeVersion is not a function```

-Meaning the demo only works with eventpromo and newsletter-signup/main.js needs to be commented out...

 ### Build process
 After some struggle with the build process, styles and js are built separately.